huzaifat68/inventory-management-system/README.md

 1. Clone or download this repository.
 2. Ensure you have Python installed (version 3.13.0 or higher recommended).
+3. Ensure you are in the folder where `main.py ` is located before running the command.
-3. Run the script using:
+4. Run the script using:

    ```bash
    python main.py